tomfa/anyboard-lib/documentation.md

 <a name="AnyBoard.TokenManager.setDriver"></a>
 #### TokenManager.setDriver(driver)
-Sets a new default driver to handle communication for tokens without specified driver
+Sets a new default driver to handle communication for tokens without specified driver.
+The driver must have implemented methods *scan(win, fail, timeout), in order to discover tokens.

 **Kind**: static method of <code>[TokenManager](#AnyBoard.TokenManager)</code>